-With 42 percent of mobile users choosing to keep push notifications enabled on their device, these alerts are an essential part of every app marketers’ overall strategy.
-Push notifications can drive growth and increase engagement by up to 88 percent.
+With 42% of mobile users choosing to keep push notifications enabled on their device, these alerts are an essential part of every app marketers’ overall strategy.
+In our guide to Push notifications, we will explore how you can drive growth and increase engagement by up to 88%.
 However, this will only work if you learn how they will benefit your users.
-In this push notification guide, we define their purpose and share best practices for optimal results.
+In this push notification guide, we define the purpose of these notifications and share best practices for optimal results.

 What are push notifications?

 Push notifications are messages that are sent directly to a user’s device, appearing on lock screens and added to the notification alerts on a mobile device.
 App publishers can send push notifications if the user has the relevant app installed and push notifications enabled on their device.
 This marketing technique has the advantage of sending messages without requiring any contact information for that user.
-However, app publishers must ask the user’s permission for their push notifications to be sent.
+However, app publishers must ask the user’s permission for their push notifications to be sent — and abide by the best practices we lay out in this guide to push notifications so as not push their luck.

 Each operating system has a unique push notification service, combined with push notifications becoming more sophisticated over time.
 It is now possible to play personalized tones, send short messages and include a numbered badge over the app’s icon.
 Users can also complete certain actions without opening the app.
 This type of notification keeps users engaged and can re-engage users who have an app installed but have been inactive for some time.
 This is also a great way to increase in-app conversion rates and LTV.